kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 - Deploy Prow components with the `a202e595a33ac92ab503f913f2d710efabd3de21`revision.
 - Deploy Cert Manager.
 - Deploy Secure Ingress.
-- Removes Insecure Ingress.
+- Remove Insecure Ingress.

-3. Verify the installation.
+5. Verify the installation.

 To check if the installation is successful, perform the following steps: